-If you can make your home loan repayments fortnightly, you can pay off your loan faster and reduce the interest you’re charged over the life of your loan.
+If you can make home loan repayments fortnightly, you may be able to pay off your loan faster and reduce the interest you’re charged over the life of your loan.

 A lender will generally calculate your loan with monthly repayments, but if you can pay half the monthly amount each fortnight, you'll make the equivalent of one additional monthly repayment every year.